Why Software Architecture Matters in Custom Software Development

 The Foundation Problem Nobody Talks About

 The challenge is that architectural decisions happen early, when you know the least about what you’re building.
 You’re making choices that will affect your product for years based on assumptions that might be completely wrong.
-This is why working with a compliant software development company matters.
-They’ve made these decisions before.
-They’ve seen what works at scale and what collapses under pressure.
+This is why working with a team that has done it before matters.
+They’ve made these decisions across dozens of products.
+They’ve seen which software architecture patterns hold up at scale and which ones collapse under pressure.

 But here’s the uncomfortable truth.